Cupid Limited Receives In-Principle Board Approval to Set Up FMCG Manufacturing Facility in Saudi Arabia - www.lokmattimes.com

 Cupid Limited Receives In-Principle Board Approval to Set Up FMCG Manufacturing Facility in Saudi Arabia

-PNN Nashik (Maharashtra) [India], December 30: Cupid Limited has received approval from its Board of Directors to set up ...
+Nashik (Maharashtra) [India], December 30: Cupid Limited has received approval from its Board of Directors to set up a new ...

 Nashik (Maharashtra) [India], December 30: Cupid Limited has received approval from its Board of Directors to set up a new FMCG manufacturing facility in the Kingdom of Saudi Arabia (KSA).
 This will be the company's first manufacturing plant outside India, marking an important milestone in its international expansion journey.